 Secondly, it’s important that employers take a clear position and make a stand for fair wages when the government is not doing enough.
 By supporting the Living Wage Campaign, we’re helping to put pressure on other employers and on the government to follow suit.

-The problem with the current minimum wage is that it is set arbitrarily and doesn’t actually take into account the cost of living.
+The problem with the UK minimum wage is that it is set arbitrarily and doesn’t actually take into account the real (and rising) cost of living.
 This means that workers can often end up claiming benefits despite being in full time work, meaning that the taxpayer is effectively subsidising the employer’s business.
 It means that many people have to work multiple jobs, giving them less time with their families, lowering their quality of life, making them less productive at work and reducing damaging their physical and mental health.
 Not just that, but low income workers are increasingly having to live further and further out of the cities that they work in, meaning that they spend more time travelling, which exhausts them even more, stretches the capacity of our transport systems and increases travel emissions.